 There are taxi ranks at the train station and in the old town centre by the post office.
 The minimum charge is between €3 - €4.
 Taxies are usually quite reasonable in Portugal, in Sintra they're a little more expensive.
 There is Uber in Portugal which is a cheaper option but there's no guaranteed phone signal in some of the remote areas of Sintra.
 Therefore it's useful to have some taxi numbers at hand, you can always use a landline to call them if needed.

-Reminiscent of times past these loverly carriages are a key feature of Sintra and what could be a more romantic way to discover such a romantic town than by open-top horse-drawn carriage.
-Imagine yourself as royalty as your carriage clippity-clops along cobbled streets at a leisurely pace.
-There are several different tours available, they're usually found in the Old Town centre by the National Palace.
-The agreement is made with the driver of the route and fare.
+Reminiscent of times past, these loverly carriages are a key feature of Sintra.
+What could be a more idyllic way to discover such a romantic town than by open-top horse-drawn carriage.
+Feel like royalty as your carriage leisurely clippity-clops along cobbled streets.
+There are several different tours available.
+Usually carriages can be hired in the Old Town centre by the National Palace.
+Make an agreement with the driver of the route and fare.
 There are also a few who operate within Pena Park.

 A whole range of tours and services are offered by Sintratur whose carriages are restored ‘milords’ and ‘jardineira’ from the 1920s.